kyang5/coursedescriptions/source/masters_prereqs.rst

 **Compressed prep courses**:
-In fall or spring you have the opportunity to take a compressed intensive sequence of prerequisites in one semester:  two 7-8 weeks courses in succession, each with the same total contact hours of regular 15 week courses.
+In fall or spring you have the opportunity to take a compressed intensive sequence of the :doc:`comp170` and :doc:`comp271` prerequisites in one semester:
-These cover at least the content of
-:doc:`comp170` and :doc:`comp271`.
+two 7-8 weeks courses in succession, each with the same total contact hours of regular 15 week courses.
 To be a full-time graduate student at the same time, the most common additional course is  the required :doc:`comp417`, which has no prerequisite.